arik-so/SwiftLightning/Documentation/GettingStarted.md

 The bindings are exposed through a compiled binary and, depending on the bound environment, either C or C++ header files.
-The header files don't vary between architectures, so for your convenience, they are already provided in the `include` subdirectory.
-(The full path from the project root is thus `lightning-c-bindings/include`.)
+The header files don't vary between architectures, so for your convenience, they are already provided in the [`include`](https://github.com/TheBlueMatt/rust-lightning/tree/2020-05-sample-c-bindings/lightning-c-bindings/include) subdirectory.

-As we're primarily focused on the application in Swift, we cannot use C++ header files due to the environment constraints set by Apple, so the only two files from that directory that we will need are `lightning.h` and `rust_types.h`.
+As we're primarily focused on the application in Swift, we cannot use C++ header files due to the environment constraints set by Apple, so the only two files from that directory that we will need are [`lightning.h`](https://github.com/TheBlueMatt/rust-lightning/blob/2020-05-sample-c-bindings/lightning-c-bindings/include/lightning.h) and [`rust_types.h`](https://github.com/TheBlueMatt/rust-lightning/blob/2020-05-sample-c-bindings/lightning-c-bindings/include/rust_types.h).

 Nonetheless, we do strongly encourage working with the C++ bindings if your environment supports it, given the plethora of "free" benefits that provides, such as memory deallocation, as well as the convenience of instance methods.
-If you do end up working with C++, you will only need `lightning.hpp` for the header reference.
+If you do end up working with C++, you will only need [`lightningpp.hpp`](https://github.com/TheBlueMatt/rust-lightning/blob/2020-05-sample-c-bindings/lightning-c-bindings/include/lightningpp.hpp) for the header reference.

-One additional benefit of C++ is the reference demo file, located at `lightning-c-bindings/demo.cpp`, which should prove a handy guide as you navigate your way through building support in a new environment.
+One additional benefit of C++ is the reference demo file, located at [`lightning-c-bindings/demo.cpp`](https://github.com/TheBlueMatt/rust-lightning/blob/2020-05-sample-c-bindings/lightning-c-bindings/demo.cpp), which should prove a handy guide as you navigate your way through building support in a new environment.

 ## Compilation